SF Masterworks #2: I Am Legend, by Richard Matheson

 The novel is one of those foundational texts that's been so thoroughly strip-mined by subsequent fiction that reading it now feels oddly like encountering a cover version of itself.
 Every zombie film, every post-apocalyptic survival story, every tale of lone survivors fortifying suburban homes against the shambling hordes owes Matheson a debt that mostly goes unpaid.

 The novel's power lies in its refusal to let this become mere adventure.
 Neville is not a hero grimly doing what must be done.
 He's a traumatised, increasingly alcoholic man whose survival has become its own kind of death.
 Matheson gives us long passages of research - Neville, with no scientific training, tries to understand the plague through library books and microscopes, working out the biological basis for vampirism with the dogged persistence of a man who needs something, anything, to structure his days.
+The prose style serves this perfectly: artisanal rather than deliberately artistic, professional in a journalistic way - flat, direct, workmanlike.
+The horror of the setting plays against the plainness of the language, and the contrast is remarkably effective.
+There's no Gothic atmospherics here, no purple passages about the encroaching darkness.
+Neville repairs his generator, strings garlic, drinks whisky, and kills vampires, and Matheson describes all of it in the same matter-of-fact register.
+The mundanity is the point.

 He fired my imagination by placing his horrors not in European castles and Lovecraftian universes, but in American scenes I knew and could relate to.
 "I want to do that," I thought.
 "I must do that."